Ogier the Dane: Kronborg Castle

 Ogier in Danish legend is said to dwell in Kronborg Castle, his beard grown down to the floor.
 He will sleep there until the day when the country of Denmark is in the greatest peril, at which time he will awaken and save the nation.
 This is a common folklore motif, classed as Type 1960.2, "The King Asleep in the Mountain".
-According to the tour guides of Kronborg Castle, legend has it that Holger sat down in his present location after walking all the way from his completed battles in France.
-It was popularized by the short story "Holger Danske" written by Hans Christian Andersen in 1845.
+Thomas Keightley (1834) records the rumour that the clanging of armour could still be heard "under the castle of Cronberg"[sic].